mtbrock/nvim-app-dev/README.md

 ```

 ## Motivation
-There are many possible approaches to making lua apps but it can be difficult to choose
+There are many possible approaches to making Lua apps but it can be difficult to choose
-the right approach and things can quickly get messy with a mixture of lua and vimscript.
+the right approach and things can quickly get messy with a mixture of Lua and vimscript.
 There are many examples of neovim apps that offer many different solutions but most are tailored
 to a specific plugin implementation or hack together the UI in a way that is difficult to follow.
 This library intends to provide a simple way to implement various common UI funcionalities and
-establish a standard for creating a UI in neovim with lua.
+establish a standard for creating a UI in neovim with Lua.